RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 ### SICT0302 - Decision Making
 **Choose a proper sorting algorithm for the problem and use it correctly.**

-To explain the usage of the **Insertion Sort** as the sorting algorithm of the system, it is required to explain first the distribution of manga volumes.
+To explain the usage of the **Selection Sort** as the sorting algorithm of the system, it is required to explain first the distribution of manga volumes.

 Mangas in the program are stored in two places simultaneously:
 1. volumes: Vector<Volume> in a Collection object.
 This vector is used to be able to efficiently access and sort the manga volumes with less complexity that extracting all volumes from each shelf in all used bookshelves.